Brands and the City

 I ended up with 839 actual brand names.
 From there, I took all the episodes into Premiere Pro and cut where timestamps indicated there were brands.

 The final Excel spreadsheet is available here.
 I some cases, I had to make a call.
 Wine for example: I’ve included Barolo and Beaujolais Nouveau because they are Controlled Designations of Origin (DOCG in Italy, AOC in France), i.e. wines that have to be from a specific place to be granted the right to use a given CDO.
 Conversely, I didn’t include varietals of wine, such as the Pinot Grigio that Mister Big fancies: there can be Pinot Grigios in Italy, Argentina or Australia.

 In comments, people were surprised that "Manolo Blahnik" was only mentioned 16 times over the six seasons, although it is the brand most often associated with Sex and the City (unlike Vogue, which is the most mentioned brand in the whole series.)
 It turns out that the shoes are often featured on screen, but not mentioned.
 This suggests that product placements don't have to be verbal to be effective.

 This project does not intend to give a comprehensive picture of the show's product placements: first, a lot of them are non-verbal (e.g. Christian Louboutin is only mentioned one time but one often sees Carrie wearing these shoes).
 Second, the impact of some occurrences of brand-dropping is reinforced by the context, especially when characters criticize a brand or when they mention slogans (e.g. Aidan saying: “KFC?
 It's finger lickin' good").

-In retrospect, I could have released collaterals such as a detailed sheet with statistics and insights.
+In retrospect, I could have released more statistics.
 Media like The Guardian ended-up doing the fact-checking and listed the most quoted brands in my video.